jackrobertscott/icetea/README.md

 > 🏰 Improved logic management for React apps.

 Once upon a time, a small company called Facebook created a front-end library to help in the development of application views.
+Since then, the world took the liberty of moving everything into components.
+I say no sir.
+No sir!

+This library is here to try a new approach to front-end app development.

 ## Classes